 In a public liability case, a retired artist from Wandsworth secured £20,000 compensation following injuries sustained when she fell on wet pigeon excrement, she slipped on the droppings while walking under a railway bridge.
 The lady fractured her arm in the fall.
 She said that other residents had complained in the past about the problem pigeons.
 She sued the railway and the council for not cleaning the area.

 A similar case happened in Dublin, Ireland.
 A woman who slipped on pigeon droppings at the open air restaurant in which she worked at Dublin’s Heuston Station, was awarded almost €25,000 damages against the CIE.
 I guess, one day you’re the pigeon, one day you’re the statue (Diane Sawyer).

 The King of…..False Advertising

-In 1991, Richard Overton brought Budweiser (Anheuser-busch Company), claiming that the company had violated the pricing and advertising act (PAA).
-Budweiser has shown a TV ad demonstrating ‘tropical settings, and beautiful women and men engaged in unrestricted merriment’, Overton suffered damage as a result of the fictitious scene not materialising in his own life — the advertising is deceptive and misleading because it falsely suggests that Budweiser beer is the source of fantasies come to life.
+In 1991, Richard Overton filed suit against Budweiser (Anheuser-Busch Company) claiming that the company had violated the pricing and advertising act (PAA).
+Budweiser had shown a TV ad demonstrating ‘tropical settings, and beautiful women and men engaged in unrestricted merriment’, Overton suffered damage as a result of the fictitious scene not materialising in his own life — the advertising is deceptive and misleading because it falsely suggests that Budweiser beer is the source of fantasies come to life.